Jack Robinson (footballer, born 1993): Nottingham Forest

 On 30 June 2018, Robinson joined Nottingham Forest on an initial two-year deal.

 Sheffield United

-On 21 January 2020, Robinson signed for Sheffield United for an undisclosed fee on a two-and-a-half-year-deal.
+On 21 January 2020, Robinson signed for Sheffield United for an undisclosed fee on a two-and-a-half-year deal.
 Chris Wilder said of Robinson that he has "got a great pedigree and he will make our squad stronger".
 He made his debut for Sheffield United in an FA Cup tie against Millwall on 25 January 2020.
+Robinson helped the club win promotion to the Premier League at the end of the 2022-23 season, although the club were relegated again after finishing 20th the following season.

 International career

 Robinson has represented England at various youth levels up until England U21s.